https://ph.trip.com/moments/detail/shanghai-2-129762669?locale=en-PH

 Xinzhuang Plum Garden

-The best week to admire plum blossoms at Xinzhuang Plum Garden is here.
+The peak week for plum blossom viewing at Xinzhuang Plum Garden is here.

 LANE HOWELL